Explore Vienna’s Underground with The Third Man Tour

 Enter into Vienna’s network of canals

 I decided spontaneously to take the Third Man tour through Vienna’s canals.
 The meeting point is from Thursday through Sunday between 10:00 AM and 8:00 PM, every hour on the hour, at Karlsplatz-Girardipark, across from the Café Museum, only a few walking minutes away from our Hotel Erzherzog Rainer.
 (English tours always start at 3:00 PM.)
-As it turned out, since a couple of reserved spots weren’t needed (though reservations are recommended) I got lucky and was able to start the tour right away.
+As it turned out, since a couple of reserved spots weren’t needed (you should definitly reserve in advance!)
+I got lucky and was able to start the tour right away.
 The tickets are sold straightforwardly from a small bus and before you know it, you’re already donning a helmet.

 Not for the faint of heart